The earth is the Lord’s and all that is in it, the world, and those who live in it. —Psalm 24:1

 Trade Week of Action

 Each year during the Trade Week of Action, usually held during October, people all over the world mobilize in support of fair trade and in opposition to “free” trade.
 Most recently, the particular focus of the Week’s activities was the right to food.
-Resources including background information, facts, people’s experiences with food security and trade are collected in the Trade Week of Action booklet.
+Resources including background information, facts, people’s experiences with food security and trade are collected available here.

 The International, Ecumenical Church and Globalization

 The World Communion of Reformed Churches (formerly the World Alliance of Reformed Churches) has been engaged in a multi-year process of conversation, prayer, study, and discernment around the issues of economic justice, climate justice, and empire.
 During this Covenanting for Justice in the Economy and the Earth process, member churches from around the world have met together to explore these topics and have issued a number of insightful and moving reports that are available on the WCRC’s Covenanting for Justice webpage.
 In 2004, some 15 years into the process, the 24th General Council of the WARC, meeting in Accra, Ghana, adopted the Accra Confession: Covenanting for Justice in the Economy and the Earth.
 The full text of the Confession plus background information and a “Letter from Accra” to the churches is available in English.
 WCRC delegates believe that the economic and environmental injustices of today’s global economy require the family of Reformed and United churches to respond as a matter of faith and engage injustices as an integral part of our churches’ witness and mission.